 Don’t say, “Lose weight.”
 Instead say, “Lose 2 pounds each month.”
 Don’t put a goal of bigger clients.
 Say you want to work with one 5-figure client per quarter.

 If you work on a team, consider what you want to achieve professionally.
 Talk to your manager or senior leader to make SMART goals at work as well.
 That way you know what you’re being measured against.
-Know how you want to measure yourself so you can efficiently use your efforts and energy.
+Know how you want to measure yourself and how others will measure you so you can efficiently use your efforts and energy.
 (Hint: On this specific topic, Carla Harris, author of Expect to Win and managing director and senior client advisor at Morgan Stanley, suggests talking to your manager and/or senior leadership a year before you think you’re ready to be promoted.
-That way you know what to measure for that year.)
+That way you know what to measure for that year and what knowledge, skills, and experiences you need to have.

 If you look at your goals and think they are too big or unreachable, you’re right.
 Of my tips to help working moms reach their goals, mindset if one of the most important.
-(You also want them realistic for a year of work so that you actually can reach them.)
-(Yes, I believe in BHAGs (big, hairy, audacious goals), but I’m talking the usual types of goals you might set for a year.)
+You also want them realistic for a year of work so that you actually can reach them.
+And yes, I do believe in BHAGs (big, hairy, audacious goals), but I’m talking the usual types of goals you might set for a year.)

 Get yourself into the mindset of being ready to make it happen!
 Understand that you can attract the right clients or network.
 Focus on what you want more of.
 Don’t wait for things to simply happen; they rarely do.